When you take a look in most household aquariums, there’s one fish you’re almost guaranteed to spot.

 Variable platy (Xiphophorus variatus)

-The variable platy is usually referred to as such because of its interchangeable colors and greater diversity in looks, but because they have been bred so much, it’s hard to tell the difference between these and Southern platies.
+The variatus platy is usually referred to as such because of its interchangeable bright colors and greater diversity in looks, but because they have been bred so much, it’s hard to tell the difference between these and Southern platies.

 Southern platy (Xiphophorus maculatus)

-The Southern platy was the first to be part of the aquarium hobby in the early 1900s around 30 years before the variable.
+The Southern platyfish was the first to be part of the aquarium hobby in the early 1900s around 30 years before the variable.

 These are the most common of the species, but they have been bred heavily with the variable which now makes them quite similar.